-WORLD HISTORY HONORS Grade: 9 Credits: 5 Course # 105 Full-Year Course Weighted Value: 1.2 Prerequisite: Teacher Recommendation (based upon multiple data points) Course Description: In this course, students will gain an understanding of the events and trends of modern Europe and how they influenced the colonization and development of the
+Credits: 2.5 Weighted Value: 1

-Americas.
+Course Description: In this course, students will gain an understanding of the events and trends of modern Europe and how they influenced the colonization and development of the Americas.
 The honors course provides a solid background for those students who intend to enroll in the AP United States History course.
 The course concentrates on three major areas: concepts, major historical facts, and historical analysis.
 Students will acquire the skills necessary for writing thematic essays and document-based essays.
 Students who successfully complete the course are expected to demonstrate knowledge of basic chronology and of major events and trends from approximately 1350 to 1917.
 Students will also be able to demonstrate an ability to analyze historical evidence and to express that understanding within the framework of a well-developed essay.
 The goals of this course are the grade band performance expectations found within the 2020 New Jersey Student Learning Standards for Social Studies.

-Grade: 10 U.S. HISTORY I CP Credits: 5 Course # 131 Full-Year Course Weighted Value: 1
+U.S. HISTORY I CPGrade: 10Credits: 5Course # 131Full-Year CourseWeighted Value: 1